50 Tips That Will Make Your Sailing Holidays Safer and More Enjoyable

 Apply another method of hauling.

-29. Always wear a hat and sunscreen with a high sun protection factor (SPF).
-Excessive exposure to the sun may cause sun burns and even skin cancer.
+28. Always wear a hat and sunscreen with a high sun protection factor (SPF).

 The lighter the skin tone, the greater the risk.